 Did you miss your flight because of your airline?

-According to your passenger rights as defined by European Regulation 261, you may have the right to compensation of up to €600 for any flight delays or cancellations which prevent you from boarding your connection.
+According to your passenger rights as defined by EC261, you may have the right to compensation of up to €600 for any flight cancellations or delays which prevent you from boarding your connection.

-There are a few preconditions that need to be met to be eligible for compensation for your missed connection.
+There are a few criteria that need to be met to be eligible for compensation for your missed connection.

 Therefore, we strongly recommend that you make a note of your actual arrival time at your final destination.

-- The airline is responsible for the delay or cancellation.
+- The airline is responsible for the flight disruption

-In other words, they were not due to bad weather conditions, airport strikes or other extraordinary circumstances.
+In other words, you did not miss your connecting flight due to bad weather conditions, airport strikes or other extraordinary circumstances.
 Technical issues, however, are not considered extraordinary circumstances as they are within the airline’s responsibility to prevent.
 In this case, you may still be eligible for compensation.

-- You flew with an EU airline or the flight departs from an EU airport.
+- You flew with an EU airline or the flight departed from an EU airport

 How much compensation can I claim?

-Moreover, if you miss your connection, your compensation will be calculated, based on the total length of your journey, not only for the disrupted leg.
+Moreover, if you miss your connection, the amount of compensation will be calculated, based on the total length of your journey, not only for the disrupted leg.

 What if my connecting flight is delayed: SkyRefund will help you claim compensation

 At SkyRefund we help air passengers receive their rightful flight delay or cancellation compensation.
-Find out more about your passenger rights in case of a flight delay or simply check if you are eligible for delay compensation using our compensation calculator.
+You can check if you are eligible for delay compensation using our compensation calculator.

-If you have the right to compensation, however, our experienced aviation law experts can help you receive your payment.
+If you are entitled to compensation, our experienced aviation law experts can help you receive your payment.
 Once you have submitted your flight information, we will take every legal measure to ensure that you receive what is rightfully yours—even take the airline to court if necessary.

-This is why we insist on our “No Win—No Fee” policy.
-The whole process would be completely risk-free for you: we would only earn our fee once the airline has sent you your compensation.
+What’s more, the whole process would be completely risk-free for you.
+We would only earn our fee once the airline has sent you your compensation: “No Win—No Fee”.

-If your inbound flight was delayed or cancelled and caused you to miss your flight, then the airline is required to provide you with vouchers for food and drinks for the entire duration between the time of the arrival of your inbound and the departure of your outbound flights.
-According to European Regulation 261, your carrier is responsible for providing you with:
+If your inbound flight was delayed or cancelled and caused you to miss your flight, the airline is required to provide you with vouchers for food and drinks for the entire duration of your airport stay.
+According to EC261, your carrier must provide you with:

-- Hotel accommodation in case missing your flight caused you to stay at your transitional destination overnight.
+- Hotel accommodation in case you need to stay at your transitional destination overnight;

 What happens if the airline is not responsible for my missed flight?

-In addition, if you are expecting a prolonged delay before your alternate flight, make sure you ask your airline representative about the necessary steps to retrieve your baggage.
-You might need it in case you have to spend the night at a hotel!
+In addition, ask your airline representative about retrieving your baggage, you might need it if you have to spend the night at a hotel.